PacktPublishing/Practical-MongoDB-Aggregations/README.md

 Officially endorsed by MongoDB, Inc., _Practical MongoDB Aggregations_ helps you unlock the full potential of the MongoDB aggregation framework, including the latest features of MongoDB 7.0.
 The book provides practical, easy-to-digest principles and approaches for increasing your effectiveness in developing aggregation pipelines, supported by examples for building pipelines to solve complex data manipulation and analytical tasks.

-The book is customized for developers, architects, data analysts, data engineers, and data scientists with some familiarity with the aggregation framework.
-It begins by explaining the framework's architecture and then shows you how to build pipelines optimized for productivity and scale.
+The book is aimed at developers, architects, data analysts, data engineers, and data scientists with some familiarity with the aggregation framework. .

 ## Code Example Instructions